fioreale/RoboProject/project_2/README.txt

 	-the methods for the computation of the Ackerman odometry -the callback method, used to select the odometry, compute the new position and publish the result on the odom_topic

--definition of the main function, in which is created a subscriber to /speedsteer to read the information about the steering angle and the velocity used to compute the Ackerman odometry; here the imu_tools are declared too.
+-definition of the main function, in which is created a subscriber to /speedsteer to read the information about the steering angle and the velocity used to compute the Ackerman odometry.